ustbhuangyi/better-scroll/doc/en/options-advanced.md

       threshold: 50
     }
   ```
  `threshold` is about the distance exceeded the border which decide the trigger of `pullingUp` event.
+When the data loading cause by pulling up is finished, you must call [`finshiPullUp`](/api-specific.html#finishpullup) method.
 You can see [Demo](https://ustbhuangyi.github.io/better-scroll/#/examples/vertical-scroll/en) and more details in the source code of [scroll component](https://github.com/ustbhuangyi/better-scroll/blob/master/example/components/scroll/scroll.vue).

 ## mouseWheel(v1.8.0+)
   - Type：Boolean | Object